couchbaselabs/dcp-documentation/ryow.md

 ### RYOW

-Read your own write
+Read your own write.

-### ACK

 ### Sequence Number

-See UPR spec
+See UPR spec.

 ### Partition

-See UPR spec
+See UPR spec.

 ### Partition Version

-See UPR spec
+See UPR spec.

 Specification
 -------------